junxit/us-congress-bills-112/metadata.md

 - House — Judiciary Committee

+## Recorded votes (1)

+- 2012-12-18 — [House 112-2-631](votes/house-112-2-0631.md) — On Motion to Suspend the Rules and Pass, as Amended — **Passed** (308–89)

 ## Actions

 - 2012-11-30 — Introduced in House
 - 2012-11-30 — Introduced in House
 - 2012-11-30 — Referred to the House Committee on the Judiciary.
+- 2012-12-18 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-12-18 — Considered as unfinished business. (consideration: CR H6854)
+- 2012-12-18 — Considered under suspension of the rules. (consideration: CR H6842-6844)
+- 2012-12-18 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6621.
+- 2012-12-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-12-18 — Mr. Smith (TX) moved to suspend the rules and pass the bill, as amended.
+- 2012-12-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 308 - 89 (Roll no. 631). (text: CR H6842-6843)
+- 2012-12-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 308 - 89 (Roll no. 631).(text: CR H6842-6843)